 Arguably the largest problem facing both initiatives now is state legislatures, which have uneven laws in place to regulate the technology.

 Amazon Prime Air utilizes aerial drone technology to dramatically reduce delivery times.

 The industrial internet of things is empowering a new level of data collection and reaction.
 Companies are getting insights instantly instead of having to wait weeks or months.
 Devices are wirelessly connected and increasingly used warehouse automation software lets managers correct mispicks as they occur before resources are wasted and reputation damaged.

 However, this plethora of technology can be dangerous if not properly protected.
 Unencrypted networks with unlimited access are disasters waiting to happen.
 Symantec’s Internet Security Threat Report 2017 reported a worldwide increase in cyberattack frequency and ambition.
 Criminals know that companies are being pushed to innovate quickly and are rushing in to try to poke holes in network infrastructure.
 Unless warehouses want to join the hospitals and governments frequently now in the news, appropriate security measures must be taken.

-The year 2018 will be shaped by evolving technology and society trends.
+The year 2018 will be shaped by evolving technology and societal trends.
 Some curves cannot be anticipated but most are reflections of longer patterns.
-Technology will become more mobile, more advanced and more automated — there is no evidence of a trend shift here.
+Technology will become more mobile, more advanced, and more automated — there is no evidence of a trend shift here.
 An aging workforce will get older and, unless some bubble of the economy bursts, younger workers will continue to not be attracted to warehouse jobs.
-Cybersecurity, no longer a sub-sector, will increase its importance.
+Cybersecurity, no longer an afterthought or sub-sector, will increase in importance as well.